 Consider the following work:

-Possibly my favorite channel on all of YouTube is RedLetterMedia, who became world renowned with their hour-long review of Star Wars: The Phantom Menace, which they followed up with similar length reviews of the rest of the prequels and many more films since through a variety of YouTube show formats.
+Possibly my favorite channel on all of YouTube is RedLetterMedia, who became world renowned with their hour-long review of Star Wars: The Phantom Menace, which they then followed up with similar length reviews of the rest of the prequels and many more films since through a variety of YouTube show formats.

-Everything RedLetterMedia creates is freely watchable on YouTube, but because they're on Patreon, fans choose to voluntarily support them to the tune of over $13,000 per month.
+Everything RedLetterMedia creates is freely watchable on YouTube, but because they're on Patreon, fans choose to voluntarily support them to the tune of $25,000+ per month.
 This I believe shows an excellent example of the future of creative funding.
 If creators have the funds to create, they will create, and they then have the option of not having to sell what they create, but gifting it to the world instead.
 This also points the way toward what Paul Mason has recently described as Postcapitalism by way of an expanding sharing economy.

 Next, there are those who record their playthroughs of Star Wars games which they then edit and compile into movies to watch.
 This is Star Wars: The Force Unleashed as a one hour movie.
 Not everyone can afford video game systems or the time to play them, but they can watch others play through YouTube.
-I'm one of them.

 These are effectively a new kind of movie, only made possible by someone playing all the way through a video game successfully, and in my opinion, far more enjoyable to watch than many if not most movies currently being released in theaters and costing tens of millions of dollars to produce.